Cathy347Le/Counters/README.md

   - raise and handle Increment and Decrement event
   - add reset button in CounterList handleReset - map method to change all the counter values to 0
 - add a start over button (reloads the window again)
+- add Nav Bar to track the number of active counters